balthisar/tidy-cocoa/README-Linking.md

 ## Command Line Tools

-The situation is kind of poor for command line tools, and you will be in dependency and linker hell until the Swift Standard Library is part of macOS.
+The situation is kind of poor for command line tools (see next section), so the deployment target for the command line tools in this project are for 10.15+.

-Therefore the sample command line tools in this package have been distributed as bundles.
-If you choose this route for your own tools, simply create an alias or symbolic link to the tool in the bundle, whereever you need it.
+## 10.14.4 and newer solves everything?

+Since 10.14.4, though, Swift has been part of the operating system, and there’s no need to statically link.
+Problem solved, unless you want to deploy to systems prior to 10.14.4.
+The solution to this is to include the standard library as part of the distribution anyway, and the linker will use your included version only on pre-10.14.4 systems, and to ask your command line tool users to install the (Swift runtime)[https://support.apple.com/kb/DL1998].
+This is a very .Net-ish way of doing things.